 Volpe participates in the annual Boston Police Department's Toys for Kids program.
 The mission of the toy drive is to collect new toys during the holiday season and distribute those toys as gifts to needy children.

 Volpe actively participates in environmental stewardship efforts on its campus.
 Leading many of these efforts is the Volpe Green Team, comprised of employee volunteers whose goal is to make Volpe a “greener” organization.
 Its two core functions are to improve the environmental performance of Volpe’s campus and educate employees about waste reduction, water conservation, energy efficiency, and procurement methods that reduce risks to human health and the environment.

 Working with Volpe leaders, the Green Team has helped initiate energy efficiency, water conservation, waste reduction, and recycling efforts.
 The team has also spurred outdated equipment donations and green transportation efforts by encouraging regular telework efforts and the use of greener transportation options such as public transportation.

-Volpe recently retired 1,342 old phones.
-A vendor in Michigan loaded old phones—including switches, batteries, and controllers—into a truck for recycling.
+A vendor from Michigan loads 1,342 old Volpe phones—including switches, batteries, and controllers—into a truck for recycling.
 (Volpe photo)

 The Green Streets Initiative recognized Volpe as the first-place winner of the 2015 Walk/Ride Day Corporate Challenge among local employers in the “large businesses” (301-2,000 employees) category.
 The Walk/Ride Day Corporate Challenge is an annual competition among Boston and Cambridge area employers to determine which organization is the green commuting champion.